-Landscapes Rating Motivation Landform Medium to The southern inselberg creates significant landforms that are Landioiiii High a key factor influencing the local and regional scenic quality.
-The vegetation is uniform, veld grasslands that contrast to Vegetation Medium the dark rocky areas of the inselbergs, increasing scenic quality.
-Water Low No water features were identified on the site.
-Colour Medium The colours are mainly related to the vegetation and are Coloui Wicalam browns and greens due to season variations.
-Scarcity Medium to The rural agricultural grassland landscapes are interesting Ocarcity Low in context but are widespread in the region.
-Adjacent The adjacent landscape area is also Nama-Karoo with Landscapes Medium scattered inselbergs that add value.
-The adjacent pylons do Landscapes degrade the local sense of place to some degree.
-There are no cultural landscape modifications that detract Cultural Medium from the site sense of place and rated as Low to Medi Modifications Wicalam positive as a reflection of a rural karoo agrarian landsca context.
+Landscapes Rating Motivation Landform Medium to The southern inselberg creates significant landforms that are a key Landionn High factor influencing the local and regional scenic quality.
+Vegetation Medium The vegetation is uniform, veld grasslands that contrast to the dark Vegetation wearan rocky areas of the inselbergs, increasing scenic quality.
+No water features were identified on the site but there are a Water Medium to number of hydrological washes that do allude to the presence of Wator Low water.
+Theses are not particularly pronounced and appear more as a slight variation of the Nama-karoo landscape.
+Colour Medium The colours are mainly related to the vegetation and are browns moulain and greens due to season variations.
+Scarcity Medium to The rural agricultural grassland landscapes are interesting in Courterry Low context but are widespread in the region.
+Adiacent Medium The adjacent landscape area is also Nama-Karoo with scattered Landscapes inselbergs that add value.
+The adjacent pylons do degrade the local sense of place to some degree.
+Cultural Medium There are no cultural landscape modifications that detract from the Modifications site sense of place and rated as Low to Medium positive as a reflection of a rural karoo agrarian landscape context.
 The overall Scenic Quality is rated Medium to High.
-The grasslands and Nama-Karoo scrub do add to the rural agricultural sense of place but are not unique landscape elements.
-The southern inselberg creates significant Scenic Medium landforms that are a key factor influencing the local and Quality modiam regional scenic quality.
+The grasslands and Nama-Karoo scrub do add to the rural agricultural sense of place but are not unique landscape - · elements.
+The southern inselberg creates significant Scenic Medium landforms that are a key factor influencing the local and Quality regional scenic quality.
 While there are large Eskom distribution OHPL in the landscape, the three lines are well spaced such that they do not generate a massing effect.
 The single OHPL routed through the project area does degrade the local landscape to some degree.